vgrocha/clj-zalora-crawler/README.md

 Copyright © 2013 vgrocha

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the Beerware, the same as beer recipes.